johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 3. Underneath our managed environment, we're creating a statestore (using the storage account) which is the Azure equivalent of our `statestore.yml`, but using Azure storage.
 4. Also underneath our managed environment, we're creating a pubsub (using the service bus) which is the Azure equivalent of our `pubsub.yml`, but using our Azure ServiceBus.

+It's also worth noting that we always have an instance of the services running; `minReplicas: 1`.
+This is because when we dial it down to 0, the Weather Service will stop running.
+Probably there's a fancy KEDA trigger that prevents this; I haven't figured it out.

 ### No declarative pubsub subscription support

 Whilst you might be thinking "we're home free now!" - it turns out we're not.
 Whilst we'd created Azure equivalents of our `statestore.yml` and `pubsub.yml`, you'll note there didn't seem to be an equivalent of the `subscriptions` component in Bicep.